cevedale zufallspitze

 Monte Cevedale

-This mountain towers in the Stelvio National Park
+This mountain is immersed in the Stelvio National Park

-The first ascent of this peak was performed by the alpinists Julius von Payer, J. Pinggera and J. Reinstadler in 1865.
+The alpinists Julius von Payer, J. Pinggera and J. Reinstadler were the first ones to ascend Monte Cevedale in 1865.

 Suggest an edit/correction